Atomic Age (design): Furniture

 Atomic Age furniture design strived for modernity with bright colors, round, organic designs, and a common use of plastics and metals.
 The spherical and rounded motifs in tables, chairs, lamps, doors, and countless others were derived from the atom, continuing to establish its place as an icon for the technological advancements of the time.
-Rockets and spacecrafts were reflected in contrasting angular forms.
+Rockets and spacecraft were reflected in contrasting angular forms.
 White became the dominant color in the Atomic Age home, intensifying the room's brightness and highlighting the sculptural furniture.
 Contrastingly, warm mustard yellows and oranges in decor and fabrics were indicative of feelings of positivity and a hopefulness for the future.

-Renowned designers from the last century created Space Age-inspired furniture that's still popular today.
-Here is a slight list of the most iconic pieces:
+Space Age inspired furniture remains popular to this day, with popular designs including the following: